← Back to Home

 Getting Started

-EmoraTest detects user emotions from behavior patterns and helps you optimize conversions.
+EmoraTest detects user behavioral states from behavior patterns and helps you optimize conversions.
 Add one script to your site to start tracking sessions, emotions, and run A/B tests.

 What you'll need:

-• • Your SDK Key — found in Settings → SDK & Integration
+• • Your SDK Key — found in Settings → SDK after signing up

 Installation